Showing posts with label tobacco. Show all posts

 https://rootsrated.com/stories/the-fascinating-story-behind-reelfoot-lake

-Earthquakes that created Reelfoot Lake Union City, Ky.
-1811-1812
+Earthquakes that created Reelfoot Lake, Union City, Ky, 1811-1812

-When earthquakes shot across the American Southeast in late 1811 and the spring of 1812, the landscape along the New Madrid Fault (which runs parallel to the Mississippi River Valley) changed dramatically.
+When earthquakes shook across the American Southeast in late 1811 and the spring of 1812, the landscape along the New Madrid Fault (which runs parallel to the Mississippi River Valley) changed dramatically.
 These tremors could be felt as far away as Washington, D.C., and even, according to some reports, Quebec City—nearly 1,400 miles away.
 This area of western Tennessee was still the frontier, so few settlers lived there to serve as eyewitnesses to the change of scenery.

-What we do know, though, is that huge swaths of land slid, and rivers literally changed course as a result of the seismic activity.
+What we do know, though, is that vast swaths of land slid, and rivers literally changed course as a result of the seismic activity.
 Fallen trees formed massive logjams, sandbars shifted, and islands were created and subsequently demolished.
 Among the more significant changes, the quakes opened a great hole in the ground that would be the basin of Reelfoot Lake.
 After the earthquakes, the Mississippi River backed up on itself, filling in Reelfoot Lake and flooding the once-dense stands of bald cypress trees.

 https://www.greatamericaneclipse.com/kentucky/

-Total solar eclipse over Kentucky
+Total solar eclipse over KAugust 21August 21, 2017

 THE POINT WHERE THE SUN, MOON, AND EARTH LINE UP MOST PERFECTLY DURING THE ECLIPSE IS NEAR HOPKINSVILLE.
 THIS IS CALLED "THE POINT OF GREATEST ECLIPSE," AND THE ECLIPSE DURATION HERE IS WITHIN 0.2 SECONDS OF THE MAXIMUM IN ILLINOIS.

-Siege of ‘Little Green Men: The 1955 Kelly, Kentucky, Incident
+Siege of 'Little Green Men: The 1955 Kelly, Kentucky, August 21August 21, 1955

 The Sutton farmhouse family encountered humanoid-like creatures.